-What is the best diet to lose weight, increase muscle mass, improve health and maximise sports performance?
+What diet is best for me to lose weight, increase muscle mass, improve health and maximise sports performance?
 This is the ultimate question that everyone wants to know…but what’s the answer?

 Throughout the year there is always a time when people are thinking about getting fitter, eating healthier, and looking better.
 Getting beach body ready for a summer holiday, looking trim for a wedding, or just creating healthy eating habits to stop constantly yo-yo dieting like a New Year’s resolution.

-Whatever the goal is, there’s always a new diet trend being promoted to help people lose weight, gain muscle, and eat healthier, but these are often advocated by a famous face or somebody trying to promote their latest book.
+Whatever the goal is, there is always a new trend to promote extreme weight loss methods, gain muscle, and eat healthier, but these are often advocated by a famous face or somebody trying to promote their latest book.

 The media is always going to headline these latest fads as people want to know the quickest way to lose weight and look good, but are they really as good as they say?